-No doubt you’ve been watching the news coverage on the current situation in Israel.
-And no doubt you’ve been wondering if this will affect my 2014 Tour.
+No doubt you watch the news and see coverage on certain political situations in Israel.
+And no doubt you’ve been wondering if this will affect my Tours.
 Perhaps you're thinking, “She's really gonna lead a tour to Israel?
 Is she crazy?”
 Let me give you some information that will hopefully put your mind at ease and shed some light on the subject.

-Although this will only be my 5thtrip to Israel, my former Pastor (Reverend G. Richard Fisher) has organized and led over 30 tours to the Holy Land.
-And my travel agent, Cindi Brodhecker, has organized dozens of Israel Tours over the years.
+Although this will only be my 6thtrip to Israel, my former Pastor (Reverend G. Richard Fisher) has organized and led over 30 tours to the Holy Land.
+And my travel agent, Ron Cansler, has organized dozens of Israel Tours over the years.
 I also have several other connections with Israeli Tour Guides and Israeli residents with whom I stay in touch.
 Any of the people I mentioned above will tell you that there is a perpetual state of “unrest” between Israel and various Islamic terrorist groups.
 Nevertheless, under “normal” circumstances, Israel is generally a very safe place to visit.

 The current situation in Israel is also nothing new.
 In fact, we can read about it in Psalm 2, which is often called a “Coronation” Psalm.
 Written by King David, it was used whenever an old king died and a new king was being crowned.
 During that time of political transition, the pagan nations surrounding Israel often considered it the perfect time to rebel.
 Take a look:

 Why do the nations conspire and the peoples plot in vain?
 The kings of the earth rise up and the rulers band together against the LORD and against His Anointed, saying, “Let us break their chains and throw off their shackles.”
 But the One enthroned in heaven laughs; the Lord scoffs at them.....You will break them with a rod of iron; You will dash them to pieces like pottery."
 (Psalm 2: 1-4,9)